Republicans who won't be coming back to Congress after 2018 midterm elections

 Steve Pearce

-New Mexico Rep. Steve Pearce opted to run for governor of his state instead of reelection in July.
+New Mexico Rep. Steve Pearce opted to run for governor of his state instead of re-election in July.

 Pearce, 70, has been a congressman for more than 12 years.
 He told the Albuquerque Journal that as governor he would focus on the exodus of young people leaving the state.